 European shares fall on commodity weakness, mixed earnings

-Oct 28 (Reuters) - European shares fell on Friday, dragged lower by weaker commodity prices and mixed earnings reports, as investors assessed the path for monetary policy tightening amid slowing economic growth.
+Oct 28 (Reuters) - European shares fell on Friday, knocked by weaker commodity prices and mixed earnings reports, as investors assessed the path for monetary policy tightening amid slowing economic growth.

-The pan-European STOXX 600 index .STOXX fell 0.9% by 0719 GMT, with miners .SXPP leading the losses as commodity prices dropped on worries about China's expanding COVID-19 restrictions.
+The pan-European STOXX 600 index .STOXX fell 0.7%, with miners .SXPP leading the losses as commodity prices dropped on worries about China's expanding COVID-19 restrictions.
 O/RMET/L

 The benchmark index closed flat on Thursday after the European Central Bank raised interest rates as expected but said "substantial" progress had already been made in its bid to fight off a historic surge in inflation.

+French blue-chip shares .FCHI slipped 0.6% after numbers also showed consumer prices in October spiralled to a record high of 7.1% year-over-year.

+Another data set showed the German economy grew unexpectedly in the third quarter as Europe's largest economy staved off the threat of recession for now despite high inflation and concerns over energy supply.
+Germany's DAX .GDAXI slipped 0.8%.

-Europe's technology stocks .SX8P fell 2.1%, as a rout among Wall Street peers looked set continue after weak forecast from Amazon.com Inc AMZN.O. .N
+Europe's technology stocks .SX8P fell 2.2% as a rout among Wall Street peers looked set to continue after a dire holiday-quarter forecast from Amazon.com Inc AMZN.O and a grim outlook from Apple Inc AAPL.O. .N

+Nearly half of the STOXX 600 companies have reported so far, with a net 20% topping analysts' profit estimates, signalling a healthy beat, according to Morgan Stanley analysts.
+They, however, also pointed out that earnings revisions remain negative.

-Volkswagen VOWG_p.DE slipped 2.4%, after Europe's top carmaker said it expected deliveries to be around the same as last year, and reported third-quarter earnings of 4.3 billion euros ($4.28 billion), behind pre-pandemic levels.
+Volkswagen VOWG_p.DE dropped 2.3% after Europe's top carmaker reported third-quarter earnings behind pre-pandemic levels and said it expected deliveries to be similar to last year.

-Danone DANO.PA inched up 1.3% after it raised its 2022 revenue growth forecast, as the French food group was able to raise prices to counter soaring costs.
+Danone DANO.PA gained 2.3% after raising its 2022 revenue growth forecast, as the French food group was able to increase prices to counter soaring costs.

+Air France-KLM AIRF.PA fell 9.3% after the airline trimmed its capacity outlook for the winter.

+In London, IAG ICAG.L, the owner of British Airways, slipped 1.4% as its third-quarter revenue returned to pre-pandemic levels, while Natwest Group NWG.L slumped 7.8% after the bank reported flat a quarterly profit, hit by bad loan charges from a worsening economic outlook and the cost of exiting its Irish business. ($1 = 1.0056 euros)

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787;))